Enterprise AI | | 21 min read

 Step 3: Estimate the Gross Benefit

-Next, estimate the potential benefit before costs.
-For productivity use cases, calculate annual transaction volume multiplied by time saved per transaction and fully loaded labor rate.
-For error reduction, calculate the annual error volume reduced multiplied by the average cost per error.
-For revenue use cases, estimate incremental opportunities, conversion improvement, average deal value, and gross margin.
+For productivity, start with annual transaction volume, time saved per transaction, and fully loaded labor rate.
+For error reduction, use error volume and cost per error.
+For revenue, use opportunity volume, conversion improvement, average deal value, and gross margin.

 The important point is to use a formula the business understands.
 If the formula is too abstract, the business case will not be trusted.